k4u5hik/astro-kaushik-blog/src/content/blog/api-basics.md

 **Step 3:** Press the "Load a Random Dog Fact" button on the preview window and you should see a random dog fact appear on the screen.
 You can press the button again to get a new fact.

-With apis access you can display the data, store, sort, filter it, combine with other apis and perform calculations to update the DOM.
+With api access you can display the data, store, sort, filter it, combine with other apis and perform calculations to update the DOM.